parimaldahekar/BookMyShow/README.md

 </ol>
     <h3>Roadmap:</h3>
     <hr>
-<p>The BookMyShow Fullstack Capstone Project is aimed at creating a web application that enables users to book movie tickets online.
+<p>The BookMyShow Fullstack Capstone Project is aimed for creating a web application that enables users to book movie tickets online.
 The project involves several components, including the frontend, backend, database, and APIs.
 Here is the roadmap for the project:</p>
 <ol>
 <li><b>Develop the frontend:</b> After designing the wireframe and prototype, the next step is to develop the frontend using HTML, CSS, and JavaScript.
 React can be used to create a responsive and interactive user interface.</li>
 <li><b>Develop the backend:</b> The backend can be developed using Node.js and Express.
 APIs can be created to enable users to perform functions like booking tickets.</li>